scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 minute

 Fill a creature with healing energy, causing their wounds to close over time.
 Make a spellcasting roll against 2 Terrible dice.
-On success the target heals 1 wound for every critical rolled.
-For the duration, on the start of the creatures turn they heal 1 wound and remove the effects of 1 lesser wound.
+On success the creature heals a wound, adding a wound for every critical rolled.
+For the duration, at the start of the creatures turn they heal 1 wound and remove a lesser wound.

-Regeneration lasts an additional turn for every level above 4th.
+Regeneration lasts an additional turn and you add an enhanced die for every level cast above 4th.

 ___
 #### Shape Stone